mark-hennessy/flow-vs-typescript/README.md

 * Project compiler output: flow-vs-typescript/out

 ### JavaScript Setup
+IntelliJ supports JavaScript natively, but there is some light setup needed for Flow and ESLint.

 #### Flow
 Preferences > Languages & Frameworks > JavaScript

 JavaScript language version: Flow

 Use Flow server for: